ojalaquellueva/nsr/README.md

 ## <a name="Data"></a>Data sources & database

 The majority of the checklists consulted by the NSR are high-quality published species lists prepared by professional taxonomists as part of floras or other floristic projects.
 These checklists are imported and compiled within a PostgreSQL database.
-Assembly of the NSR database is performed by a separate pipeline of PHP and SQL scripts in subdirectory `nsr_db/`.
-See the separate README in this directory for more details.
+Assembly of the NSR database is performed by a separate pipeline of PHP and SQL scripts.
+See respository `https://github.com/ojalaquellueva/nsr_db` for details.

 ## <a name="Components"></a>Components

-#### `nsr_db/nsr_db.php`
-- Builds & populates MySQL database used by all NSR services
-- Reference data not included
-- See separate README in nsr_db/ for details

 #### `nsr.php`
 - Core application, evaluates table of observations against reference tables and populates native status opinion columns.